Lamb and mutton are titles for domestic sheep meat. This Brazilian coffee-crusted lamb recipe is a fantastic way to prepare them. Have a bite!

 In its first year, the sheep is called a lamb, and its meat is likewise named lamb.

-The meat of a growing sheep older than a first-year is called hogget; outside the US and Canada, this is also a word for the living creature.
+Great for this Brazilian Coffee-Crusted Lamb Recipe, the meat of a growing sheep older than a first-year is called hogget; outside the US and Canada, this is also a word for the living creature.

 The meat of the adult lamb is mutton, a word only used for the flesh, not the animal.